sebastianspross/k8s101/README.md

 ```powershell
 kubectl delete Pod <NAME_OF_Pod>
 ```
-The Pod will be recreated immediately since the ReplicaSet of the deployment says that there should be 3 ReplicaSet at any time.
+The Pod will be recreated immediately since the ReplicaSet of the deployment says that there should be 3 Pods at any time.
 This is a huge thing since Kubernetes will always look for the healthiness of your applications.
 ```powershell
 kubectl get Pods
 ```
-So, if you actually want to delete the three nginx you have to delete the deployment.
+So, if you actually want to delete the three nginx pods you have to delete the deployment.
 Do that and clean up.
 ```powershell
 kubectl delete deployment nginx
 ```
 # Kubernetes 101 - the declarative way (YAML) 📓🖊️
-In the previous steps you deployed a pre-cached image of nginx witch imperative commands.
+In the previous steps you deployed a pre-cached image of nginx with imperative commands.
 Now you will not be using just yaml to deploy the image in a declarative way but even use your own containerized application.
 To do so, you must push your application first to a container registry as shown in the picture below.
 Afterwards you can apply a yaml file directly to the cluster with a link of the image in the container registry.
 <p align="center">
 <img src="images/acr-yaml-aks.png" alt="drawing" width="500"/>
 </p>